-On Sunday, March 13, at 2 a.m., we turn the clocks ahead and that means, among other things, more daylight in the afternoons.
+On Sunday, March 13, at 2 a.m., we turn the clocks ahead for Daylight Saving Time and that means, among other things, more daylight in the afternoons.
 But it also means one less hour of sleep.
 I’m tired just thinking about it!

 - It’s actually “daylight saving time,” not “daylight savings time.”
 (I learned this as soon as I started looking up information for this blog.)